 Maryland was moored inboard of Oklahoma and had escaped torpedoes, but one bomb hit her forecastle.
 Another struck her port side at water level.
 No dry dock was available, so repairs were performed at the quays.
 The yard’s workshops built a wood and metal patch for the rupture in the hull.
 A barge-mounted crane lowered the patch into the water, and divers fitted it in place.
 The water was pumped away, and repairs continued inside the ship.
 On December 20, she left for Puget Sound.
 Her final repairs were completed there on February 26, 1942.

-Stricken Arizona Inflicts Damage On Sisters
+Months into the Pearl Harbor Aftermath: A Stricken Arizona Inflicts Damage On Sisters

 USS Tennessee was inboard of West Virginia Multiple torpedo hits had sunk the outer ship, trapping Tennessee against the concrete mooring quays.
 A direct hit to the battleship USS Arizona’s magazines had sunk that vessel and thrown burning debris on the Tennessee’s decks.
 Arizona’s burning oil spread across the water, engulfing Tennessee’s stern.
 Crewmen fought with hoses to keep the fires away.
 Her forward magazines were flooded to keep them from exploding.
 The ship’s propellers were turned at speeds up to 10 knots in an effort to keep flaming oil away.
 The crew was forced to abandon her.

 Men from the yard and the repair ship USS Medusa welded Tennessee’s heat-warped stern plates.
 A total of 650,000 gallons of oil was pumped from the ship.
 Divers placed explosive charges on the quays.
 These were detonated on December 16, finally freeing Tennessee from her trap.
 She spent two months at Puget Sound and eventually returned to duty on February 29, 1942.